 Towards the end of the academic year, nursery children are given access to the reception classroom, allowing them to experience life as a reception child.
-It is at this stage that the wider school is open to them for lunch time, Computing time and PE time.
+It is at this stage that the wider school is open to them for lunch time, ICT and PE time.

 Moving on to Secondary School

 The final part of a child’s transition involving our primary school is moving on to the next part of their education.
 For our Year 6 children, we work in partnership our feeder schools to provide an appropriate transition plan.
 This may take the form of additional visits for some children, one-to-one or small group working with secondary school staff or pupil mentoring from secondary schools.
 If it is appropriate, our secondary colleagues may be invited to attend review meetings to meet the current class teacher, parents and most importantly – the pupil.